zyedidia/micro/README.md

 snap install micro --classic
 ```

-Micro is also available through other package managers on Linux such dnf, AUR, Nix, and package managers
+Micro is also available through other package managers on Linux such as dnf, AUR, Nix, and package managers
 for other operating systems.
 These packages are not guaranteed to be up-to-date.

 <!-- * `apt install micro` (Ubuntu 20.04 `focal`, and Debian `unstable | testing | buster-backports`).
 At the moment, this package (2.0.1-1) is outdated and has a known bug where debug mode is enabled. -->